Invariant0502/FinLBench/README.md

   <img src="https://github.com/Invariant0502/FinLBench/blob/main/figure/figure9.png" width="600px" height="300px" alt="Evaluation Process Illustration">
 </div>

-We present an example that includes the entire evaluation process, as depicted in Figure \[fig:wide4\].
+We present an example that includes the entire evaluation process, as depicted in Figure.
 Initially, we input the question and the original text into the LLMs that are to be evaluated, yielding the model's output.
 During the evaluation process, for commercial models, we submitted the entire PDF files directly to the LLMs.
 However, for locally deployed open-source models, we are unable to submit the PDF files directly.
 Instead, we extract the plain text from the PDFs and input that into the model.
 Subsequently, we input the generated content, the question, and the assessment prompts into the LLMs used for evaluation, which provides a set of generated scores and reasons.
 Finally, we integrate all the obtained content with the original text, perform a comparison, and make minor adjustments to the scores to arrive at the final score.

 Upon receiving the initial score for this particular instance, we made adjustments due to several discrepancies.
 The relevance score, as provided by the scoring model, surpassed the designated range of 0 to 1 point, leading us to cap the relevance score at 1 point.
 The coherence score was justified with the comment, “it fails to explain the economic benefits and impact generated,” which did not correspond to our criteria for coherence.
 As a result, we revised the coherence score to 2 points.
 Fidelity, which reflects the model's adherence to the original text of the document, was initially scored without reference to the original text.
 After comparing the generated answer with the original text, we found that the original did indeed contain similar content.
 Consequently, we adjusted the fidelity score to 1 point.